johannschopplich/kirby-writer-marks/.github/README.md

 node site/plugins/kirby-writer-marks/scripts/patchKirbyPanel.cjs
 ```

-> ℹ️ Remember to run the patcher again when you have updated your Kirby instance with a new version.
+Remember to run the patcher again when you have updated your Kirby instance with a new version!

 ### Composer